 We often fall into the “cravings pitfall” when we are dieting.
 When we tell ourselves we CANNOT have something, we automatically visualize that food all day long.
 Cravings can come from nutrient deficiencies, from the idea that we cannot have it (suppression or denial), or environmental / social factors such as stress and emotions.
 Study found here.

 Often times when we crave something, it is due to a mineral or vitamin deficiency.
 Below you will find a list of common cravings, the mineral or vitamin you need, and an alternative food to try to see if it helps!

 It is also recommended to take a look at stress levels as elevated cortisol is a trigger for many when it comes to cravings.
 Sleep deprivation is also a large contributor to “falling off the wagon” when it comes to dieting.
-I also recommend to all of our clients to not buy the foods you crave.
+I also recommend to all of our clients to not buy the foods they crave.
 If they are not in the house, it is extremely unlikely you will get in your car, drive to the store, buy the food, and eat it if you are craving something.
-But having it in the house creates another level of self control that I myself haven’t mastered on a day to day basis.
-It takes an incredible amount of self control to not eat the high salt and high sugar foods- so a simply solution is to simply not buy them!
+But having it in the house creates another level of self-control that I myself haven’t mastered on a day to day basis.
+It takes an incredible amount of self-control to not eat the high salt and high sugar foods- so a simple solution is to simply not buy them!

-If you would like to read up on MELT, each ingredient, and how it plays a roll in fat oxidation, mobilization, and metabolic health, please refer to my blog.
+If you would like to read up on MELT, each ingredient, and how it plays a role in fat oxidation, mobilization, and metabolic health, please refer to my blog.

 Knowing what we know now about cravings, it is obvious there are several ingredients within the MELT formula that are contributing to the lack of cravings!
 Let’s dive into the direct contributors to craving control: